apike/allenpike.com/_posts/2024-07-31-pushing-the-frontier.md

 3. Reduce the engineering lift needed to apply AI to certain problems
 4. Expand the set of problems AI can be applied to at all.

-While product teams need to focus on building things that are useful today, we need to at least consider where the puck is going.
+While product teams need to focus on building things that are useful today, we do benefit from considering where the puck is going.
 Otherwise, we might build a business around something that, in a year or two, stops being useful.
-If your product was "A JSON enforcer for LLMs," you’re probably [done for now](https://platform.openai.com/docs/guides/json-mode).
+If your product was "A JSON formatter for LLM output," you’re probably [done now](https://platform.openai.com/docs/guides/json-mode).

 Sam Altman has intentionally fanned the flames here, [explicitly warning startups](https://www.youtube.com/watch?v=G8T1O81W96Y) that if you build minor improvements on top of GPT-4, assuming that the models won’t get much better, “We’re gonna steamroll you.”
 Even accounting for his self-serving tendency to hype future models, it’s hard to deny the risk: nobody wants to start, invest in, or go work for a company that will shortly be obsoleted.

-So how do you if a given LLM-powered product company will end up obsoleted by model improvements?
+So how do you know if a given LLM-powered product company will end up obsoleted by model improvements?
 OpenAI’s Greg Brockman [proposed a test](https://www.youtube.com/watch?v=G8T1O81W96Y):

 > Ask the company if a 100x improvement in the model would be something they’re excited about.
 We can tell pretty well, because we know the companies that come to us saying, “We want the next model, when is it coming out, I want to be the first to try it, it’s going to be the best thing for my company.” … If there’s a clear path to how better underlying intelligence accelerates that product, then that’s a pretty good delineation.